CodiTramuntana/decidim-module-survey_results/README.md

 # Decidim::SurveyResults

-This module enables the admins to show survey results to participants though a new survey results page..
+This module enables the admins to show survey results to participants though a new survey results page.

 ## Usage